marcosnils/ddocker/README.md

 - Have you ever made a presentation that required you to  push / pull a docker image that you wanted to share with the audience or use somewhere else and you found out that the inet connection is not working at all?

 - Sometimes when you need to scale up an app you already have tons of daemons running the same version of the app that you want the scale.
-Why it is necessary to use outbound bandwith (not always), deal with possible connection errors if you already have daemons serving that image right next to you?.
+Why it is necessary to use outbound bandwith (not always) and deal with possible connection errors if you already have daemons serving that image right next to you?.

 - When pulling images from a swarm all daemons will try to fetch them concurrently from the same repository.
 If the swarm is already a cluster, wouldn't it make sense if the daemons share the images between themselves?.